celery/celery/docs/getting-started/brokers/redis.rst

         InconsistencyError, Probably the key ('_kombu.binding.celery') has been removed from the Redis database.

-    you may want to configure the redis-server to not evict keys.
+    you may want to configure the redis-server to not evict keys by setting the ``timeout`` parameter to 0.